fantasmoio/query-preprocessing/LightingRobustness/README.md

 minimum level.
 Brightness is enhanced using gamma correction.
 The core routine of this project computes the gamma parameter necessary to lift the brightness to a predefined minimum value B_min.
-Input images with mean brightness above B_min are not processed and therefore left unchanged.
+Input images with mean brightness above B_min are left unchanged.

 ### Files
 The template project is located in a single python file, AutoGammaCorrect.py